Martha Crone begins her 22nd year as Garden Curator.

 Aconitum uncinatum, Southern Blue Monkshood, not native, from Hinds, 1214 W. Broadway who got it from the North Shore.

-IN the Friends’ Newsletter (Vol. 2 No. 4, October 1954), Editor Martha Crone wrote about plant conservation, Hummingbirds, Fall moods, Tulip-tree, Duckweed, Dutchman’s Pipe-vine, Jacob’s Ladder and the plants that require acid soil.
+In the Fall Newsletter (Vol. 2 No. 4, October 1954), Martha Crone wrote about plant conservation, Hummingbirds, Fall moods, Tulip-tree, Duckweed, Dutchman’s Pipe-vine, Jacob’s Ladder and the plants that require acid soil.
 About Autumn she wrote:

 “September and October days are really more ideal than the rare days in June.
 They are the two months of transition from one kind of beauty to another.
 Frost in the morning and cool air in the evening to give it zest, while the days are clear, sunny and warm.”